 He describes how he

-to Kilowatts project, there's less untreated waste in waterways, drinking water supplies are safer and greenhouse gas emissions are reduced.
+Thanks to the Cows to Kilowatts project, there's less untreated waste in waterways, drinking water supplies are safer and greenhouse gas emissions are reduced.

 Adelegan has used a similar idea for producing biogas from refined cassava waste, which is also dumped into waterways.
 The gas powers turbines that provide electricity for thousands of homes.

 These three leading

 social entrepreneurs are now working together and with several others in Africa

 on similar innovative solutions.
 They are combining ideas and helping spread